RobertSandiford/sxy-test-runner/readme.md

 # Known issues

-sxy-loader uses eval to load and re-load modules, and this makes a big mess of error output.
-I am hoping for a solution to module reloading in the official spec to solve this.
-It may be possible to switch to a different method of re-loading modules to solve this (no plans for this just now).
+sxy-loader effectively uses eval to run modules, to get around the ESM limited of being unable to reload modules.
+This has a harmful effect on error reporting when code hits errors.
+I have some plans to work on error reporting, or work to get changes made to the ESM spec, but at current time error reporting isn't great.